everstudybee/udemy-webpack-5-complete/README.md

 ### 12. Asset/inline Module Type

+1. No commit

+### 13. General Asset Type

+1. Make changes in files as in the example
+2. `type: 'asset'` - this way Webpack decide automatically how to divide small image as `asset/inline` and bigger as `asset/resource`
+3. `maxSize: 3 * 1024` - limit inline file size to 3 kilobytes
+4. Extra step, add `devServer` for automatic page reload.
+5. `npm install --save-dev webpack-dev-server` [Webpack DevServer](https://webpack.js.org/configuration/dev-server/)

+### 14. Asset/source Module Type

 ## Learn

 1. How to add image to `dist/img`?
+2. Hot to take image from `src/img`?
-2. How to add original filename to generated image filename?
+3. How to add original filename to generated image filename?
+4.